AntonyI1/antony-portfolio-website/SESSION_8_SUMMARY.md

 ## Overall Assessment

-**Excellent progress!** The site is now 79.4% complete with all major features implemented and working.
-The remaining tests focus on documentation, optimization, and final validation.
+**Excellent progress!** The site is now 81.0% complete with all major features implemented and working.
+The remaining tests focus on optimization, testing, and final validation.

 **Site Status:** Near production-ready
 - ✅ All core features complete